crice0023/HW-1/README.md

 overall_log_cases.png

 This graph represents all countries involved within the raw dataset and shows the rise in COVID-19 cases over time.
-The scale was manipulated by taking the log of cases (cases/population * 100000).
+We can see that fast rise in overall COVID-19 cases over the course of a few years.
 c. main findings where you include the three graphs and a sentence or two on their interpretation
 d. session info to help with reproducibility